 If you choose "peer-reviewed" or a similar option when searching in an online database, you can be confident that the results you find are going to be scholarly.
 But what if you're in a database where it's unclear how to narrow to scholarly results, or the database doesn't let you do that at all?

-▪ Check Ulrich's (in Augustana's Databases A-Z).
+▪ Check Ulrich's (Databases --> Databases A-Z).
 Enter the title of the journal and click "search."
 If it is peer-reviewed, it will have an icon that resembles a referee's jersey.

 If you're still unsure or if you have problems verifying the journal in Ulrich's, feel free to ask a librarian or Dr. Whitt.

 **Help!
 There's no link to the full text!**

 1. If there's a full-text link in the database you're in, just click on it!

 2. If you don't see a full-text link, go to the library homepage and click the "Journals & Magazines" tab.
 Enter the title of the journal to see if the full text is available somewhere else.

 3. If Augustana doesn't own the article you're looking for, click on "Interlibrary Loan" under "Research Tools" on the left side of the homepage.
 It's free, and you'll usually get the article within 3-5 days.

 Use the Tredway Library catalog, ALiCat, to search for books.
 If you're not finding what you need, repeat your search in I-Share, a catalog of books from the libraries of nearly 80 college & university libraries throughout Illinois.
 You can request books from any of these other libraries and usually get them within 5 business days.
 If you leave yourself a few days to receive books from other libraries, you're more likely to find the sources that are most appropriate for your topic.